YoguhrtLoewYT/lll/README.md

-Virus Written and coding Only by YoguhrtLöw with Bat and Vbs Files Only run The Virus an Virtual Machine
+Trojan Written and coding Only by YoguhrtLöw with Bat and Vbs Files Only run The Trojan an Virtual Machine

 PS Subscribe YoguhrtLöw on YT